sodrooome/maritest/docs/response.rst

     json_response = request.retriever(format="json")
     multipart_response = request.retriever(format="multipart")
-    bytes_response = request.retriever(format="content")
+    bytes_response = request.retriever(format="text")

-In addition to the three HTTP responses, **Maritest** also provides a custom method to return a raw HTTP response, you can use it looks like this :
+In addition to the three HTTP responses, **Maritest** also provides a custom method to return a formatted raw HTTP response, you can use it looks like this :

 .. code-block:: python